 Our mission is to enrich your understanding of this great civilization, from the empires of Xerxes and Cyrus, the Parthians and Sassanians, the Mongol and Oghuz, the Safavids, and Rumi, Hafez, Saadi and Omar Khayyam to Ayatollah Khomeni and the modern state.

-This type of Persian Carpet is known in Iran and the worldwide trade as Ardebil Senneh Baf.
+This type of Persian Carpet is known in Persia and the worldwide trade as Ardebil Senneh Baf.
 Most Ardebil carpets use large scale geometric designs because the population is akin to the Azerbaijan Republic, both originating from the Kizil Bash tribes of the Turkic Ak Koyanlu horde.

 The Ardebil Senneh Baf is distinct because it nods to a more Persianate sensibility.
 Finely knotted, sensitively hued, and with the design of a fishpond as an existential metaphor.
 It has been said the fishpond pattern is to exercise the Sufi idea of layers of consciousness, and should be clearer/stronger towards the centre, whilst having no technical change.